 Through global experiences and perspectives, Town boys learn about their own identities in a broader context, the importance of belonging and including others, and the value of acting as allies and engaged global citizens.
 Town participates in an educator exchange with Teach with Africa, and in spring 2018 welcomed Chumile Mgwali, an intern teacher at LEAP Science and Maths School in South Africa, for a month-long residency.
 In the past eight years, members of the Town faculty have traveled to Peru, Costa Rica, Belize, South Africa, and Tanzania to participate in professional development experiences.
 In Town’s decade-long partnership with the World Leadership School, teachers have engaged in a range of global professional development experiences, most recently in Peru, where Lower School teachers Rachel Hollister and Caitlin Shapiro stayed with local families, met with global educators, and led educational experiences with Peruvian students.
 They gained concrete ideas for project-based learning units that they then implemented in their classrooms.
-Our global education program is woven into the curriculum, including in the 1st grade Kenya unit, when students study about water, learning about what life is like for populations who don’t have a reliable or easily accessible clean water supply in countries affected by drought or lacking infrastructure.
-With their 5th grade buddies, they engage in a simulated water walk in the neighborhood in an effort to understand the challenges of having to carry water over a long distance.
-In a semester-long 6th grade project, students learn the finances of a small business as they create their own “companies” to help fund micro-loans for individuals supported by Kiva.org.
+Our global education program is woven into the curriculum, including in the 1st grade Kenya unit, when students learn about the richness of Kenyan culture, music, and storytelling, and they come to understand what life is like for populations who don’t have a reliable or easily accessible clean water supply.
+With their 5th grade buddies, they engage in a simulated experience of transporting water in the neighborhood in an effort to understand the challenges of having to carry water over a long distance.
+In a semester-long 6th grade project, math students learn the finances of a small business as they create their own “companies” by designing their own business plans, sourcing products and executing on a marketing and sales plan.
+As a result of their efforts, the boys use any profits to support micro-loans for individuals around the world through Kiva.org.
 Town’s librarians and counselors have created a reading list to help students of all ages cultivate diverse perspectives.
 Within the Bay Area, we celebrate geographic diversity: we offer transportation to school via a contracted bus that picks up at the Highways 101/280 interchange and makes several stops on the way to school.

 Town works to make its educational and extra-curricular programs available to a range of families.
 Tuition assistance grants cover tuition, after school programs, educational support and other school-related expenses.
 Tuition assistance funds are also used to ensure that every family has equal access to all Town School activities including athletics, special events, and parent programs.
 We are intentional about hosting a range of parent education and community events on a variety of days and times.
 Town also works closely with families who do not qualify for Tuition Assistance to help determine the payment plan that best suits that family’s needs.
 Please visit our Tuition Assistance page to learn more about affording Town School.